emiliochinchilla/StockNotifications/README.md

 - The script is set up to monitor Tesla Inc. by default, but you can change the `STOCK` and `COMPANY_NAME` variables to monitor other stocks.
 - Be sure to check your Twilio account limits, as message sending can incur costs if limits are exceeded.

-## License

-This project is open-source and free to use under the [MIT License](LICENSE).

----

-Feel free to customize and modify the README based on your specific project or requirements!